-My first experience with sauerkraut was after reading the book on Gut and Psychology Syndrome (GAPS) by Dr. Natasha Campbell-McBride MD.
+My first experience with sauerkraut was after reading the book, Gut and Psychology Syndrome (GAPS), by Dr. Natasha Campbell-McBride MD.
 I made it to help boost my gut health, and just loved how simple the process was.

 If you’ve only ever had sauerkraut from a tin, it just doesn’t do it justice.
 There’s nothing like the fresh, crisp, homemade version.
 You can’t beat it.